| Copyright | (c) 2021-2024 Mirko Westermeier |

 As ini files consist of sections with a name, each with a list of

-key-value pairs, A "two-dimensional" Map
+key-value pairs, A "two-dimensional" Map of Strings seems to be very

 natural.
 However, since the formatting of ini files doesn't allow arbitrary